Travel to the great outdoors with flights from Montréal to Sudbury.

-Lakes are a dime a dozen in Nickel City.
+With stunning outdoor landscapes come dozens of lakes in Nickel City.
 With over 300 lakes inside of the Greater Sudbury city limits, you’re just a stone’s throw away from water.
-Situated in the centre of Sudbury, Ramsey Lake is a convenient way to skate, swim, and sail, all without leaving downtown.
+Situated in the centre of Sudbury, Ramsey Lake is the perfect place to skate, swim, and sail, all without leaving the downtown area.

 About 37 million years ago, a meteorite created the crater that contains Lake Wanapitei.
 It’s been awhile since the meteor transformed the area, but you can still find dark glass, created by the meteor, on the shores of Wanapitei Provincial Park.

-For a look into the more recent past, try out a few of the historical things to do in Sudbury.
+When it comes to historical things to do in the city, Sudbury has you covered.
 If you like locomotives, the Northern Ontario Railroad Museum is just the ticket.
-Step into one of the oldest homes in Sudbury and follow the tracks of the region’s train industry.
+Step into one of the oldest homes in Sudbury and follow the tracks of the region’s train industry in this museum.

 The Big Nickel, at 9 metres and 13 tonnes, is far from small change.
 You’ll pass this giant replica of a 1951 Canadian nickel, as you head towards Sudbury’s Dynamic Earth museum.

-After you emerge from underground, warm up with tales from Sudbury’s past.
-Louie’s barber shop is a multimedia exhibit and storytelling experience spanning Sudbury’s 125 year history.
+Once you’ve emerged above ground, head to Louie’s barber shop for tales from Sudbury’s past.
+This multimedia exhibit and storytelling experience spans Sudbury’s 125 year history, earning it quit the storied past.
 Listen to Louie spin a tale for a little or a long while, before exploring more of the earth science displays.

 Once you’ve seen all Dynamic Earth has to offer, head back into downtown Sudbury, or go south to the Fielding Bird Sanctuary.
-Whether you want an urban or natural experience before flying back to Montréal, Gatchell can get you there.
+Whether you want an urban or natural experience before flying back to Montréal, Gatchell leaves you in the perfect spot.

-See the best of the park’s features by taking one of its many trails.
+A trek along the park’s trails is the best place to uncover some of its best features.
 Expert hikers will love the challenge of the tough Red Trail.
-One of the roughest Rainbow Routes trails, Red is best left to serious striders.
+One of the roughest Rainbow Routes Trails, Red is best left to serious striders, so be sure to pack your best hiking shoes on your flight from Montréal to Sudbury.

-For an easier hike, turn skyward to the NASA Trail.
+Turn skyward to the NASA Trail for a much easier hike.
 While the observatory is no longer here, the plaque commemorating Sudbury’s contribution to astronomy is.
 You won’t need a telescope to fully appreciate the view from the top of Niska Bay.
-The rough, rocky summit of this hill has a clear view over the whole of Lake Laurentian Conservation Area.
+The rough, rocky summit of this hill has a clear lookout over all of Lake Laurentian Conservation Area, and one of the best views your flight from Montréal to Sudbury will bring.

 Down by the bay, Moonlight Beach is a favourite stop for hikers.
 This beach is also the starting point for the Biosky Snowshoe Trail.
 At the cozy Ski Cottage, you can warm up during your snowshoe or cross-country ski expeditions.

-When there’s no snow on the ground, rubber meets the road.
-The 21 km “tour de Sudbury” will take your bike (and you) on a loop of Ramsey Lake.
-At “cardiac hill”, you may want to go forth on foot.
-This steep hill is the hardest part of the ride.
+When there’s no snow on the ground, take out your bike on the 21 km “tour de Sudbury”, where you’ll enjoy gorgeous views on a loop of Ramsey Lake.
+At “Cardiac Hill”, you may want to proceed on foot, with a steep hill that makes up the hardest part of the ride.

 Fly from Montréal-Pierre Elliott Trudeau International Airport (YUL) to Greater Sudbury Airport (YSB), with a quick connection in Toronto.
 Montréal to Sudbury flight time is 2 hours and 10 minutes on average.
 Connection times vary.
 The distance from Montréal to Sudbury is around 845 km / 525 mi.